composeconference/composeconference/2018-melbourne/cfp.md

       <div class="col-lg-10 col-md-10 col-sm-10">

         <p>
-          Submit a Presentation Proposal via
+          Submit a Presentation Proposal or Workshop via
           <a href="https://compose-cfparty-2018.herokuapp.com/submissions/new">
             this web form</a>.
         </p>